Guru Amar Das: Guruship

 After eleven years most devoted service of Guru Angad and the sangats, Amar Das was nominated the third guru.
 Amar Das moved to Goindwal situated not far away from Khadur on the bank of river Beas on the high road to Lahore, about 8 kilometres from Kapurthala and 45 kms. from Amritsar.
-He did so to avoid the pending conflict with Angad's sons who had not approved of their supersession.
+He did so to avoid the pending conflict with Guru Angad's sons who had not approved of their supersession.
 Even at Goindwal he was harassed by Angad's son Datu.
 He went to Goindwal and said: "Only yesterday thou wert a water-carrier in our house, and today thou sittest as a Guru.
 "Saying this he kicked the Guru off his seat.
 Amar Das humbly said: "O great king, pardon me.
 Thou must have hurt thy foot."
 Amar Das retired from Goindwal and hid himself in a house at Basarke, his home village.
 Datu set himself up as the Guru.
 Amar Das was persuaded by Baba Buddha to return, and Datu, finding no following, went back to Khadur.